Battle of Pirot: Battle

 On 26 November, the Bulgarians defeated the Serbian cover forces along the border and moved on to Pirot.
-At around 15:00 on the same day, the Bulgarian advanced guard engaged the enemy adn first achieved success on the left flank of the front, after the detachment of Captain Popov had seized the heights of Divan and Cherni Vrah.
+At around 15:00 on the same day, the Bulgarian advanced guard engaged the enemy and first achieved success on the left flank of the front, after the detachment of Captain Popov had seized the heights of Divan and Cherni Vrah.
 On the right flank, the 10th Regiment of the Serbian Šumadija Division retreated followed by the two battalions sent to defend Pirot.
 During the skirmishes on the left flank, the Bulgarians had suffered 48 killed, 136 wounded and 27 missing, and the Serbians lost 67 soldiers, had 134 wounded and 85 captured.
-The Serbians were badly equipped and unprepared and used obsolete second-hand obsolete Russian artillery, and the Bulgarian used modern German weaponry.
+The Serbians were badly equipped and unprepared and used second-hand obsolete Russian artillery, and the Bulgarian used modern German weaponry.

 During the night of 27 November, the Serbs regrouped and at dawn managed to retake Pirot from the Bulgarians.
 The column of Major Gudzhev attacked the Šumadija Division and the Bulgarians managed to push the Serbs to the river Temska.
 The retreat of the Šumadija Division forced the Drina Division to pull back as well and the Bulgarians pursued them.
 On the left flank, the Bulgarians were also successful.
 The Serbs managed to hold their position in the southern part of Pirot until the night.
 Later the Bulgarians pushed the Serbs from the city and attacked Serbian army positions west of the town of Pirot.
 The Serbians continued to hold a position to the south of the town till nightfall.